dirko/dirko.github.io/_posts/2015-07-28-Hidden-conditional-random-fields.md

 The regularisation parameter has a large effect on the outcome but the amount of noise doesn't seem to matter that much.
-The model's accuracy is sometimes a bit better on the training set because there aren't many examples, so we just got a few more easy points on the testing set.
+The model's accuracy is sometimes a bit better on the training set because there aren't many examples, so we just got a few more 'easy' points on the testing set.

 The fact that both the training and testing accuracies are lower for lower values of the regularisation parameter is puzzling.
-Usually the training set accuracy is high and the testing accuracy low with low regularisation and the two converge as you increase the regularisation.
-In this case there might be some numerical issues without regularisation?
+Usually the training set accuracy is high and the testing accuracy low with low regularisation and the difference decreases as you increase the regularisation.

+In this case there might
+be some numerical issues without regularisation?
 Or maybe it just gets stuck in a local optima?
-One way to check it would be to initialise a model with low regularisation with the parameters of a model that was trained with higher regularisation and see whether the accuracy remains high.
+One way to check it would be to initialise a model with the parameters of a model that was trained with higher regularisation and see whether the accuracy remains high if you then decrease the regularisation parameter.
 If that is the case then regularisation probably aids optimisation.
 I'll check that in a future post.